IAHispano/Applio-Docs/Get-Started/Inferencing.md

 ![**Manual loading alternative:** unzip the downloaded .zip file and **drag the two files into the Drop files box**.
 Now you can search for models from Applio by simply entering the character name to search in the **Search Model** section, then copy the model link or download it.](/assets/Download-Models.png)

 !!!warning
-Applio can only download models from Google Drive, Huggingface, [Applio Web](https://applio.org/models), Discord, Yandex, Pixeldrain and Mediafire.
+Applio can only download models from Google Drive, Hugging Face, [Applio Web](https://applio.org/models), Discord, Yandex, Pixeldrain and Mediafire.
 Downloading files from mega may fail!, this is due to malfunction of the dependency.
 !!!

 ---